-Jacob C. Brenner, assistant professor in the Department of Environmental Studies and Sciences and faculty manager for ICNL, is the primary IC faculty member involved.
+Jacob C. Brenner, assistant professor in the Department of Environmental Studies and Sciences and faculty manager for ICNL, was the primary IC faculty member involved.

 “We are excited that RISE can involve local retirees in the programs underway on the Ithaca College Natural Lands,” Brenner says, “and that it also offers diverse opportunities for student involvement.”

-Trainings will be held Friday mornings at Longview, just up the road from the college.
-The program launches with an initial orientation session (April 5) and six two-hour workshops that will involve expert presentations, field trips, and experiential exercises to develop leadership skills.
-RISE will culminate with group participants choosing a volunteer role in a local environmental organization, including but not limited to work on Ithaca College Natural Lands, with assistance by student interns.
+Trainings were held Friday mornings at Longview, just up the road from the college.
+The program launched with an initial orientation session (April 5) and six two-hour workshops involved expert presentations, field trips, and experiential exercises to develop leadership skills.
+RISE culminated with group participants choosing a volunteer role in a local environmental organization, including but not limited to work on Ithaca College Natural Lands, with assistance by student interns.